Thgm01/GameController/AutoRefAPI.md

 ### 2. Requirements

-The GameController expects a `game.json` file to be present in `resources/config/sim`.
+The GameController expects a `game.json` file to either be passed to the jar as a command line argument using `--config` or `-c` or to be be present in `resources/config/sim`.
 The config file needs to contain:

 ````json